 - To cue the sound system to play the PFA, quickly but firmly tap the Bell button once followed by 2 quick taps of the Horn button while the engine is moving.
 Tap the buttons quickly but allow approximately 1⁄2 second between each press. - Press the Direction button once to stop the engine.
 This will trigger the first sequence of PFA.
-The reverse unit is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds.
+The reversing mechanism is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds.
 Proto-Sound 3.0 has disabled operator control over the Horn and Bell buttons until the full PFA sequence is complete. - After waiting about 30 seconds for that sequence to run, press the Direction button again to trigger the second sequence of PFA. - After about 30 seconds, press the Direction button again to trigger the third PFA sequence. - Again, after allowing about 30 seconds for that sequence to run, press the Direction button one more time to trigger the fourth and final PFA sequence.
-The PFA will continue and within a few seconds the bell will begin ringing, then the engine will begin moving at the current throttle setting, in the same direction it was traveling when you began the sequence.
-Once the bell turns off, the operator regains control of the transformer's bell and Horn buttons and can ring the bell or blow the Horn as usual.
+The PFA will continue and within a few seconds the engine will begin moving at the current throttle setting, in the same direction it was traveling when you began the sequence.
+After hearing two whistle toots, the operator regains control of the transformer's Bell and Horn buttons and can ring the bell or blow the horn as usual.